10 Best Herbal Teas For Fatigue

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, is a versatile herb that has been traditionally used to help combat fatigue due to its high content of minerals like iron, magnesium, and potassium.
+Urtica dioica, commonly known as stinging nettle, is a versatile herb that has been traditionally used to support overall health and vitality.